Gospel: John 4:5-42

 Samaritans worshiped on Mount Gerizim (4000 ft above sea level) in sight of Jacob's well.
 In their revolution against the Syrians, Jews conquered the area and destroyed a Samaritan temple in 128 B.C.
 Excavations of the mount indicate a Roman temple and a Christian church also existed there.
 The self-proclaimed descendants of the Samaritans still worship on the mountain top every Passover.

 By 1) answering the woman's objection to the place of worship and 2) revealing God's gift, the Spirit, Jesus defined himself.
-Yes, the Jews, not the Samaritans, had the true religion because God saves through the his Chosen People.
+Yes, the Jews, not the Samaritans, had the true religion because God saves through his Chosen People.
 [4:22] But, the time was fast approaching when the location of worship would be irrelevant.
 Indeed, in the presence of Jesus, the time had arrived.
 [4:21,23a] The best parallel of John's "true worship" would be the concept of God's Kingdom found in Matthew, Mark and Luke; it is present in the person of Jesus, yet, still coming in the future.

 "...true worshipers will worship the Father in Spirit and truth..."
 [4:23b] The twice-repeated phrase "Spirit and truth" needs explanation.
-The word "Spirit" referred to the God's inner dynamic power.
+The word "Spirit" referred to God's inner dynamic power.
 (Centuries later, the Church would identify this power as the third person of the Trinity.)
 The word "Truth" had two meanings.
 Truth either referred to God himself; in this case God was the true God (true as in the only God, the faithful God).
 Or, truth referred to the revelation of God; in this case truth is the instrument that communicated God to his people.

 For John, placing "Spirit" and "truth" together made them equal (Spirit=Truth).
 So the phrase "Spirit and truth" can mean "the Spirit is Truth (i.e, God himself)."
 Or, it can mean "the Spirit is God's instrument that reveals the true God and the truth about him."